josephDev123/LetWhatChats/README.md

 ## JoeWhatChats

 Welcome to the JoeWhatChats!
-This project aims to replicate the functionality of WhatsApp, allowing users to create rooms, send messages, using Node.js, Express, MongoDB, React, and Socket.IO.
+This project aims to replicate the functionality of WhatsApp, allowing users to create Conversation, send messages, using Node.js, Express, MongoDB, React, and Socket.IO.

 ## Features